 Peppermint oil has a cooling effect, soothing muscles from within for carefree days.
 It contains many analgesic and pain-relieving ingredients that deliver instant comfort.
 The oil is often used in migraine roll-ons and other products that soothe pain.

-The minty exhilarating scent of peppermint essential oil helps to improve natural circulation, relaxing tension that usually causes headaches and migraines.
+The minty exhilarating scent of peppermint oil helps to improve natural blood circulation, relaxing tension that usually causes headaches and migraines.
 A few whiffs of this refreshing aromatic essence would help to ease nausea as well.

 It Can Soothe Allergy Rashes, Skin Irritation And Inflammation